Tunisian artists cry for help against religious extremists

 The party denies the charges from both sides.

-Ennahda is seeking to pass a law which criminalises insulting religious principles, including in artistic work, which secularists and rights groups see as a threat to freedom of expression.
+Ennahda is seeking to pass a law which criminalizes insulting religious principles, including in artistic work, which secularists and rights groups see as a threat to freedom of expression.

 "CLIMATE OF FEAR"

-Note: (This story was corrected to fix spelling of sculptor in paragraph 33)